ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

     self.ownerToNFTokenCount[_from] -= 1
 ```

-Note that the when there's a problem with a change we revert the call.
+When there's a problem with a transfer we revert the call.

 ```python
 @internal